 - ► Is my GPU idle?

 - Is my GPU full?
 Enough kernel grids size and streams?
 Are my SMs and warp slots full?

 - Am I using TensorCores?

 - Is my instruction rate high?

 - Am I possibly blocked on IO, or number of warps, etc

-Nsight Systems GPU metric sampling is only available for Linux targets on x86-64 and for Windows targets.
-It requires NVIDIA Turing architecture or newer with minimum driver version r460.
+Nsight Systems GPU metric sampling is only available for Linux targets on x86-64 and aarch64 and for Windows targets.
+It requires NVIDIA Turing architecture or newer.